goschtl/zope/Sandbox/zc/README.txt

   This will eventually either move to zope.app or its own (public) project.

+- mechtest: this expects to live in zc.mechtest.
+It provides a browser-like interface for doing functional tests.

 Upcoming contents:

 a union field, a combination field, and widgets for both.
 Not included now